 Anglia Ruskin University will not provide third parties with information regarding your Disclosure.

-The DBS Recheck process (Nursing, Midwifery, ODP and Social Work students only)
+(Nursing, Midwifery, Operating Department Practice and Social Work students only)

 All students studying Nursing, Midwifery and Operating Department Practice courses will be required to complete a DBS and Good Health Declaration form at the beginning of each progression year of their course.

 Social Work students will be required to register their DBS Certificate with the online update service and will be responsible for covering the £13 annual fee for the service.

 If you have intermitted from your course of study you must ensure you have a valid DBS Enhanced Disclosure in place before you can return to training from intermission.

 If you already hold a valid DBS Disclosure certificate which has been completed through Anglia Ruskin University at Enhanced Level and is less than 12 months old on the date that you return to your course, or an Enhanced DBS certificate which meets all the requirements for your course and is registered to the Online Update Service this may be accepted.

 You will be contacted 8-12 weeks prior to your return date and provided with a DBS online link.
 Please complete this as promptly as possible as without clearance you will be unable to attend any of your practice placements and this could jeopardise the completion of your course.